 1% keyword density is your keywords appearing once in a hundred words – 2% twice in a hundred words.
 You can compete for many searches with keyword densities outside of this 1-2% average, but you may not compete across as broad a range of searches as each keyword algorithm is very unique.
 Keep in mind your rankings are also dependent upon your keywords appearing in the link text pointing to your site which you can’t see looking at the webpage because it is an offsite ranking factor.

-Other important ways to spider check your work is with Google Webmaster Tools that give you a wealth of diagnostics about how your site appears on Google, and Google Analytics that shows your traffic and what keywords are actually bringing you visitors to the site.
+Other important ways to spider check your work is with Google Console that gives you a wealth of diagnostics about how your site performs on Google, and Google Analytics that shows your traffic and what keywords are actually bringing you visitors to the site.